 According to code provision B.2.3 of the Corporate Governance Code, if an independent non-executive director has served more than nine years, such director's further appointment should be subject to a separate resolution to be approved by the Shareholders.
-As at the year ended 31 December 2023, three independent non-Executive directors have been appointed as Independent Non-Executive Directors for more than 9 years.
+As at the year ended 31 December 2024, two independent non-Executive directors have been appointed as Independent Non-Executive Directors for more than 9 years.
 The Company has received annual confirmations of independence from each of the existing Independent Non-Executive Directors in accordance with Rule 3.13 of the Listing Rules.
-Taking into consideration of three independent non-executive directors' independent scope of work in the past years, the Board considers all of them to be independent under the Listing Rules despite the fact that they have served the Company for more than 9 years.
-The three independent non-executive directors have confirmed that they will continue to devote sufficient time for the discharge of their functions and responsibilities as Independent Non-Executive Directors.
-With their background, the three independent non-executive directors are fully aware of the responsibilities and expected amount of time dedicated to the Company.
+Taking into consideration of two independent non-executive directors' independent scope of work in the past years, the Board considers all of them to be independent under the Listing Rules despite the fact that they have served the Company for more than 9 years.
+The two independent non-executive directors have confirmed that they will continue to devote sufficient time for the discharge of their functions and responsibilities as Independent Non-Executive Directors.
+With their background, the two independent non-executive directors are fully aware of the responsibilities and expected amount of time dedicated to the Company.
 Based on the foregoing, the Board believes that their positions outside the Company will not affect them in maintaining their current roles in, and their functions and responsibilities for the Company.
 The Board also believes that their continued tenure will bring considerable stability to the Board and the Board has benefited greatly from the presence of all of them who have over time gained valuable insight of the Group.
-However, Mr. Tao Wenquan will not offer himself for re-election at the forthcoming annual general meeting due to the need of spending more time on his personal matters.
-As such, a separate resolution will be proposed at the forthcoming annual general meeting for the appointment of a new female candidate as an independent non-executive director.